yingmsky/e8vm/readme.md

 # E8VM

+**Paused development because I started working at Google, and Google has policies for open source hobby projects that I have to follow.
+I promise I will finish this when the time comes.**

 Goal: A book written in working code and markdown document that describes how computer system works, including architecture, assemblers, compilers, and operating systems.